Value-Function-based Sequential Minimization for Bi-level Optimization: Theoretical Analysis

-It can be observed from Table~\ref{table complexity} that BVFSM needs less space than EGBMs, and as for time complexity, our method takes much less time than EGBMs and IGBMs, especially when $n$ is large, meaning the LL problem is high-dimensional, for example, in applications with a large-scale network.
-Overall, this is because BVFSM does not need any computation of Hessian- or Jacobian-vector products for solving the unrolled dynamic system by recurrent iteration or approximating the inverse of Hessian, and all of the complexity comes from calculating the gradients of $F$ and $f$, but calculating gradient is much easier than calculating Hessian- and Jacobian-vector products (even by AD).
-Besides, although BVFSM has the same order of space complexity to IGBMs, it is indeed smaller, {because the memory is saved by eliminating the need to save the computational graph used for calculating Hessian.} We will further illustrate these advantages through numerical results in Section~\ref{sec:experiments}.
+It can be observed from Table~\ref{table complexity} that BVFSM needs less space than EGBMs, and it takes much less time than EGBMs and IGBMs, especially when $n$ is large, meaning the LL problem is high-dimensional, such as in application tasks with a large-scale network.
+Overall, this is because BVFSM does not need any computation of Hessian- or Jacobian-vector products for solving the unrolled dynamic system by recurrent iteration or approximating the inverse of Hessian.
+Its complexity only comes from calculating the gradients of $F$ and $f$, which is much easier than calculating Hessian- and Jacobian-vector products (even by AD).
+Besides, although BVFSM has the same order of space complexity to IGBMs, it is indeed smaller, {because the memory is saved by eliminating the need to save the computational graph used for calculating Hessian.} We will further verify these advantages through numerical results in Section~\ref{sec:experiments}.